 Retained firefighters often have another job and rather than being based at a fire station, provide on-call cover from home or work.
-They respond to emergencies when their pager alerts them, so must live or work within five minutes travel time from the station.
+They respond to emergencies when their pager alerts them, so must live or work near the fire station.

 Retained firefighters, like their full-time colleagues, are trained to deal with a wide range of situations and incidents.
 Fighting fires can be just a small part of the role.
 They are called upon to provide community education and advice on fire safety, but, when they are called to an emergency, they could be dealing with any type of incident, from road, rail or air crashes, to floods, fires, chemical spills or rescuing people trapped in confined spaces.
 It's not a job that can be undertaken lightly but can provide a sense of real achievement and value.
 To find out more, watch the video below: